f4iteightiz/ellipse_iso_perimeter/README.md

 and compatible with other RPN/FOCAL functions of modules ADVANTAGE (SOLVE) or MATH (SOL).

+The memory size of HP41 is limited.
+For now, an HP41CV/CX is used without dynamic use of X-Memory.
+The target will remain to stay in the programm memory of an HP41CV/CX (if an HP41C is used, standard memory extensions are required).
+Programs will be reworked or re-constructed in order to stay in the memory size of the HP41CV/CX.
+If the memory size is coming short, then the programs will be adapted for the use of the X-Memory.
+Other possibilities will be to transform the programs in microcode and to transfer them into a Nov64d as new module.
+As you can see, several possibilities exists for keeping using an HP41CV/CX for a longer time.

 Some programs use the printing functionality of HP-IL: it can be modified easily for having the data only being printed into the HP41 screen.
+The issue with this is a print delay has to be programmed for the reader having time to read the screen of the HP41.

+However, the recommended setup is an HP41 connected to
+a) a paper HP-IL printer
-However, the recommended setup is an HP41 connected to pyILPER on a PC via a PILBOX (in this case, the printing will be done on a window in the PC and the results can be easily transfered to complementary analysis at DESMOS.COM for example via a copy/paste of a PC editor).
+b) or pyILPER on a PC via a PILBOX
+(in this case, the printing will be done on a window in the PC and the results can be easily transfered to complementary analysis at DESMOS.COM for example via a copy/paste of a PC editor).